top of page

 San Luis Peak via Colorado Trail

-While my journey to get here started back in Denver as part of the CT, this post will begin at the Stewart Creek Trailhead, which is the closest place you could theoretically park your car if you chose to do this route as a day-hike (again I don't recommend).
+While my journey began back in Denver as part of my CT thru-hike, this post picks up near the Stewart Creek Trailhead, the closest place you could park if you really wanted to do this as a long day hike (again: I don’t recommend it).

 San Luis Peak via Colorado Trail